Why your send time optimization is probably making things worse

 You’ll probably find that consistency matters more than perfect timing.
 Your most engaged subscribers will adjust to your schedule.
 Your least engaged subscribers won’t be saved by an algorithm.

-If you found this useful, reply and tell me what you’re currently optimising for—or what you’ve stopped optimising entirely.
+If you found this useful, reply and tell me what you’re currently optimizing for—or what you’ve stopped optimizing entirely.
 I read every response, and the best insights often come from what we’ve deliberately chosen not to do.